DanielAllaga/Github-API/README.md

-Retrieve user details from the Github API coded using Javascript.
+Used JavaScript to retrieve user details from the Github API

 Landing Page:
 ![image](https://github.com/DanielAllaga/Github-API/assets/47859210/09d3afce-0065-4bb1-a455-5dd98a22cfd4)